White Papers

 In the automation and process control world, there are two important ways to archive data: logging it to a database or feeding it to a real-time historian.
 Although a relational database has many advantages, this paper gives three reasons why that approach may not be sufficient.
 Read more…

-Every once in a while we get asked: “Can I store and forward my OPC data?”
-A little understanding of the purpose of OPC, and how it works, should make it clear that the answer to this question is effectively “No ‘not when it comes to real-time data, anyway.”
+Every once in a while we get asked: “Can I store and forward my live process data?”
+A little understanding of real-time data, and how it works, should make it clear that the answer to this question is effectively “No, and you really don’t want to do that, anyway.”
 Read more…